 Lawyerist is a community for small-firm lawyers to learn from each other, support each other, and have fun while building successful, client-centered law firms.

 Our company’s purpose is to help guide healthier small law firms through ideas and discussions that can help fuel your growth.

 To this end, we have established a variety of spaces for lawyers to engage with us and each other and we take our role as the moderators of these discussions seriously.

-To participate in those spaces and the Lawyerist community, here’s what you need to know.
+To participate in the Lawyerist community, here’s what you need to know.

 If you aren’t sure how to participate or whether something is okay, just ask us.
 Send us a message, either directly or by using our contact page.

-Coherent.
 Lawyerist is a community of professionals.
-Please communicate like one, in complete sentences and thoughts.
+Please communicate like one, by writing clearly in complete sentences and thoughts.

-Respectful.
 Follow the Golden Rule: treat others the way you would like to be treated.
-As part of this, please don’t use our community to promote yourself, your firm, or sell your products.

 In some cases there may be a built-in reporting function.
 For example, our Facebook groups include the option to report inappropriate posts and comments.
 We will monitor those reports and act on them as quickly as we can.